Divine Lotus Flower and its Splendid Healing Power

 It is a part of religious and social ceremonies.
 They live with it and eat it.

 In Chinese poetry, the stalk of the lotus flower is compared to a friend or family member.
-It’s because the stem of the lotus is bendable, yet it’s hard to break.
+It’s because the lotus stem is bendable, yet it’s hard to break.

-• A man who comes out of the swamp but is not contaminated.
+• A man who licks out of the swamp but is not contaminated.

 • Empty inside, upright outside.